FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/player.md

 ### Maximum speed

-The player's default maximum speed depends on the value of the `sv_maxspeed` cvar value.
+The player's base maximum speed depends on the value of the `sv_maxspeed` cvar value.
 This is 320 by default.
 Multiplayer configs (listenserver.cfg and server.cfg) usually set it to 270.

 There're several factors that may contribute to the change in the player's maximum speed:

+* The [player template]({{< ref player-templates >}}) can change the base maximum speed.
 * The maximum speed set by a [currently equipped weapon]({{< ref "weapon-templates#player_maxspeed" >}}) or when [weapon is fired]({{< ref "weapon-templates#fire-player_maxspeed" >}}).
 * The effect of the [player_speed]({{< ref player_speed >}}) entity.

 {{% hint warning %}}
 The actual maximum speed can't exceed the one set by the `sv_maxspeed` cvar.
 None of the above factors can change that even if the resulting speed is higher.
+You need to set a custom value `sv_maxspeed` in **features/featureful_exec.cfg** to allow higher speeds, e.g. `sv_maxspeed 400`.
 {{% /hint %}}